weijiehiew/finalchallenge/32 x 32 GUI/GUI.md

 ```

 ## Pattern bar
-This chunk of code provides the pattern bar
+This chunk of code provides the pattern bar.

 ### All white button
 ```